-Electrification and railway construction accelerate the pace of industrialisation, a critical enabler for businesses like the Swedish companies Ahlgrens and Cloetta, which are active in industrial production of confectionery.
+Electrification and railway construction accelerate the pace of industrialisation. a critical enabler for businesses like panies Ahlgrens and Cloetta, which are active in industrial production of confectionery.
 Läkerol is launched in 1909 and Guldnougat in 1913.
 Läkerol is also launched in Denmark in 1910 and Norway in 1912.